Andrew4d3/udemy-node-advanced/Section 1/NOTES.md

 ## NodeJS Internals
 ![Diagram](https://snag.gy/9kzAT4.jpg)
-- Inside NodeJS there is a series of wrappers used to interact with our OS.
+- Inside NodeJS there is a series of wrappers used to interact with the OS.
 - The purpose of node is to give us a nice consistent API for getting access to functionality that is ultimately implemented inside of V8 and libvuv
 ## Modules Implementations
 ![Diagram2](https://snag.gy/fOqya3.jpg)